 In 2 c of very hot broth, add the soy curls and allow to sit for at least 10 minutes.
 Drain, reserving the broth, and press the curls with paper towels to remove some of the excess moisture.

-Add onion, carrots and celery to a large saute pan, cooking until vegetables are tender.
+Add oil, onion, carrots and celery to a large saute pan, cooking until vegetables are tender.
 Add garlic; cook and stir 1 minute longer.
+NOTE: You can use some of your broth to cook the veggies instead of oil if you prefer.

 Add the drained soy curls to the veggies and cook until golden and browned.

-Stir in 1/4 cup flour until blended.
-Gradually add stock with bouillon, stirring constantly.
+Stir in 1/4 cup flour to the veggie/soy curl mixture until blended.
+Gradually add stock with bouillon (including the reserved 2 cups used to soak the soy curls), stirring constantly.
 Stir in sugar and add bay leaves.

 Cook, covered, until mixture reaches a simmer.